Sri Lanka Army: Administrative

 The Army Headquarters is divided into a number of branches, namely the General Staff (GS) branch responsible for coordination of operations and training and the Adjutant General's (AGs) branch responsible for personal administration, welfare, medical services, and rehabilitation.
 The Quarter Master General's (QMGs) branch is responsible for feeding, transport, movement, and construction and maintenance.
 The Master General of Ordnance's (MGOs) branch is responsible for procurement and maintenance of vehicles and special equipment.
 The Military Secretary's Branch is responsible for handling all matters pertaining to officers such as promotions, postings and discipline.
 Each branch is headed by an officer in the rank of Major General who is directly responsible to the Commander of the Army for the smooth functioning of the Branch.
 Under each Branch, there are several Directorates, each headed by a Brigadier.

 The headquarters of field formations each have its own staff.
 For instance a divisional headquarters is divided into a GS branch as an AQ branch, each headed by a Colonel and is responsible for operations & training and administration & logistics respectively.
 Similarly, a Brigade Major and Major AQ is responsible for operations and administration in a brigade.

 Like the Indian Army, the Sri Lanka Army has largely retained the British-style regimental system that it inherited upon independence.
 The individual regiments (such as the Sri Lanka Light Infantry and the Sri Lanka Sinha Regiment) operate independently and recruit their own members.
 Officers tend to remain in a single battalion throughout their careers.
-The infantry battalion, the basic unit of organization in field operations, includes five companies of four platoons each.
+The infantry battalion, the basic unit of organisation in field operations, includes five companies of four platoons each.
 Typical platoon has three squads (sections) of ten personnel each.
 In addition to the basic infantry forces, a commando regiment was also established in 1986.
-Support for the infantry is provided by an armoured regiment, five reconnaissance regiments, three mechanized infantry regiments, five field artillery regiments, a rocket artillery regiment, three commando regiments, three special forces regiments, six field engineering regiments, five signals battalions, a medical corps, and a variety of logistics units.
+Support for the infantry is provided by an armoured regiment, five reconnaissance regiments, three mechanised infantry regiments, five field artillery regiments, a rocket artillery regiment, three commando regiments, three special forces regiments, six field engineering regiments, five signals battalions, a medical corps, and a variety of logistics units.